 - The lower or second number measures the pressure in the arteries between heartbeats and is called diastolic pressure.

-It’s possible we may want to conduct a 24-hour blood pressure monitoring test and which will measure your blood pressure at regular intervals over 24 hours.
-Other tests may be suggested and include a urine test, blood, and cholesterol test, and an electrocardiogram that measures your heart’s electrical activity.
+We may want to conduct a 24-hour blood pressure monitoring test, measuring your blood pressure at regular intervals over 24 hours.
+Other tests may be suggested and include a urine test, blood and cholesterol test, and an electrocardiogram that measures your heart’s electrical activity.

-Although it is easy to use blood pressure screenings in some stores and which measure your blood pressure for free, these machines can have some limitations.
-While they can provide some useful information, the accuracy of readings depends on factors such as using the machine correctly and selecting the correct cuff size.
+Although it is easy to use blood pressure screenings in some stores and measure your blood pressure for free, these machines can have some limitations.
+While they can provide some useful information, the accuracy of readings depends on using the machine correctly and selecting the correct cuff size.